-Your master’s thesis can be completed at the University or while working for an industrial partner.
+Your master’s thesis can be completed at the University research laboratories or while working for an industrial partner.

 After completing the programme, you will understand the role of photonics in society, have the required intercultural skills and international experience, and will be prepared for a career as a high-tech expert in the industry.
-You may also opt for an academic career.
+You may also opt for doctoral studies and an academic career.

 Information about studies

 Tuition fee for non-EU/EEA citizens: 12000 €

 The international Master’s Degree Programme in Photonics Technologies provides students with in-depth knowledge of photonics as a whole, from the most fundamental concepts to advanced technologies.
 The programme provides the necessary background and expertise for graduates to become technology experts, researchers, or managers.
 Students receive multidisciplinary education in the field of photonics, ranging from light-matter interactions and laser physics to the design of optical systems, semiconductor technologies, advanced nanofabrication methods and measurement techniques.
 With the option to specialise either in Ultrafast Photonics and Lasers or Materials for Photonics, our programme provides a unique opportunity for students to become experts in these rapidly expanding areas where we have world-leading expertise.

 After completing the Master’s Degree Programme in Photonics Technologies, students will:

 Have a solid overall knowledge of photonics and be able to understand the role of photonics in current and future societal challenges.